 Overall, Florida East Coast trips included a diversity of species and catch combinations, which limited how many trips fit into the typology.
 There were four main groups in each season (Table 4-14).
 In Season 1, the Core Snapper Grouper type included several Snapper Grouper species but centered around vermilion, gray triggerfish, mutton snapper, gray snapper, greater amberjack and hogfish.
-There was no one species that could be identified as the driving species for these trips, which were primarily electric or hook and line.
-Another trip type was the yellowtail snapper driven trip, which included other Snapper Grouper species as well and reported hook and line as the top gear.
-The golden tilefish driven type centered around longline golden tilefish trips, with some hook and line trips.
+There was no one species that could be identified as the driving species for these trips, which were primarily electric H&L or hand H&L (handline or rod & reel).
+Another trip type was the yellowtail snapper driven trip, which included other Snapper Grouper species as well and reported hand H&L (handline or rod & reel) as the top gear.
+The golden tilefish driven type centered around longline golden tilefish trips, with some hand H&L trips.
 The fourth trip type in Season 1 was the jacks trip, which included 'other species' as a dominant catch in addition to species in the jacks complex.
-There was also a trip type that centered around king mackerel, although Snapper Grouper species (most jacks) were also landed, with hook and line or trolling as the top gear.
+There was also a trip type that centered around king mackerel, although Snapper Grouper species (most jacks) were also landed, with hand H&L or trolling H&L as the top gear.

-Season 2 had a main group of greater amberjack driven trips, which were primarily electric or hook and line.
+Season 2 had a main group of greater amberjack driven trips, which were primarily electric H&L or hand H&L (handline or rod & reel).
 Although greater amberjack was the central species for this trip type, species in the jacks complex and several other snapper grouper species were common.
-Season 2 also had a mutton snapper driven trip type that was primarily hook and line or trolling.
-The third trip type in Season 2 centered around 'other species' or king mackerel, with hook and line or trolling as the top gear for these trips.
+Season 2 also had a mutton snapper driven trip type that was primarily hand H&L or trolling H&L. The third trip type in Season 2 centered around 'other species' or king mackerel, with hand H&L or trolling H&L as the top gear for these trips.
 These trips included Snapper Grouper species, but non-Snapper Grouper species were the drivers for the trips (Table 4-14).